About Arizona Democracy Resource Center

 Olivia Milagro M.

-Lakisa Muhammad
+Lakisa Muhammad standing in the desert

-Lakisa Muhammad has spent over 20 years championing maternal health, serving as a doula for fifteen years before becoming Arizona’s second certified Black homebirth midwife.
+Lakisa has spent over 20 years championing maternal health, serving as a doula for fifteen years before becoming Arizona’s second certified Black homebirth midwife.
 Drawing on her extensive direct service experience, she has become a dedicated advocate for systemic change in maternal health.
 Lakisa currently contributes her expertise to the Arizona Department of Health’s Maternal Mortality Review Committee and co-chairs the Arizona Maternal Health Policy Coalition, working to advance equitable care and improve outcomes for birthing people across the state.

 You don’t need permission to make a difference.
 You just need a place to plug in, and a team that has your back.
 Whether you’re restoring your rights, standing up for justice, or ready to build something bigger in your community, you belong here!